Harry Lauder: Recordings

 Lauder made his first recordings, resulting in nine selections, for the Gramophone & Typewriter company early in 1902.
 He continued to record for Gramophone until the middle of 1905, most recordings appearing on the Gramophone label, but others on Zonophone.
 He then recorded fourteen selections for Pathé Records June 1906.
 Two months later he was back at the Gramophone Company, and performed for them in several sessions through 1908.
 That year he made several two and four-minute cylinders for Edison Records.
 The next year he recorded for the Victor Talking Machine Company in Camden, New Jersey.
 He continued to make some cylinders for Edison, but was primarily associated with Gramophone Company/His Master's Voice and their American affiliate, Victor.

 In 1910, Victor introduced a mid-priced purple-label series, the first twelve issues of which were by Lauder.
 In 1927, Victor began issuing Lauder recordings on their premium Red Seal label, making him the only comedic performer to appear on the label primarily associated with classical music and operatic celebrities.
 Lauder is one of three artists whose records were issued on Victor's black, purple, blue and Red Seal labels (the others being Lucy Isabelle Marsh and Reinald Werrenrath).
-Lauder's final recordings were made in 1940, but his last recordings were issued as current material when RCA Victor introduced the 45rpm record in 1949.
+Lauder's final recordings were made in 1940, but his last recordings were issued as current material when RCA Victor introduced the 45 rpm record in 1949.